-Chair: Neil Basu, Assistant Commissioner, Metropolitan Police Service
+Chair: AC Matt Jukes, Assistant Commissioner, Metropolitan Police Service

 The counter-terrorism coordination committee has responsibility for devising and driving national Counter Terrorism (CT) and Domestic Extremism (DE) strategic policy through the UK National Counter Terrorism Policing Headquarters (NCTP HQ) and reports to the NPCC and the government.
 The counter-terrorism coordination committee's members includes senior officers, senior representatives of government departments and other agencies including the Security Service.